baoboa/pyqt5/doc/html/_sources/installation.txt

     Using this confirms that you accept the terms of the PyQt5 license.
 If it is omitted then you will be asked for confirmation during configuration.

-.. cmdoption:: --consolidate

-    Normally each PyQt5 module (except for the :mod:`~PyQt5.Qt` module) is linked against the corresponding Qt library.
-This option creates a module called :mod:`~PyQt5._qt` which is linked against all the required Qt libraries and the other modules are stub modules that populate their module dictionaries from this one.
-This is useful when linking against static Qt libraries to eliminate the need to distribute the Qt libraries while minimising the memory footprint of the PyQt5 modules.

 .. cmdoption:: --dbus <DIR>

     The :file:`dbus-python.h` header file of the dbus-python package can be